 Your car has to be insured against third-party liability (WA, Wettelijke Aansprakelijkheid).
 You can take out insurance against damages to your own car with a casco insurance.
 You may deduct insurance costs from your (corporate) income tax if you mainly use your private car for your business.
 Mainly in this context means if your private use of the car amounts to fewer than 500 kilometres per year.
 You may also deduct insurance costs from your income tax if you drive a company-owned car.

 Your car needs fuel.
 The type of fuel determines how much motor vehicle tax you pay (mrb).
 Which type of fuel is most cost-efficient for you depends on, among other things, how many kilometres you drive per year.
-You can get more information about this from the ANWB (The Royal Dutch Touring Club).
+You can get more information about this from the ANWB (The Royal Dutch Touring Club, in Dutch).
 Fuel costs may be deductible from your (corporate) income tax, depending on if you are using your private car for your business, or driving a company car.
 If your business is allowed to deduct VAT, you may deduct VAT on fuel costs made for the business use of your car.

 Maintenance and repairs